uma-pi1/desq/README.md

 #### n-Gram Mining with Hierarchies

-TODO: Rework example to only use hierarchies and introduce the hat operator (but stay with ngrams).
-Output should be PERSON lives in CITY

-Consider the following additional hierarchy constraints stored in a file `data/readme/dictionary.json`.
-Please refer to the section about [I/O](#io) for details on the actual file format.
+Consider the following additional hierarchy constraints, which can also be found in file `data/readme/dictionary.json`.
+Please refer to [I/O](#io) for details on the actual file format.

 ```
 ├── PERSON